HeroicKatora/oxide-auth/Readme.md

 suggestions but sometimes the associate workload can seem daunting.
 That means that simplifications to the workflow are also *highly* appreciated.

-The code is [MIT licensed](docs/LICENSE).
+Licensed under either of
+ * MIT license ([LICENSE-MIT] or http://opensource.org/licenses/MIT)
+ * Apache License, Version 2.0 ([LICENSE-APACHE] or http://www.apache.org/licenses/LICENSE-2.0)
+at your option.

 The license applies to all parts of the source code, its documentation and supplementary files unless otherwise indicated.
 It does NOT apply to the replicated full-text copies of referenced RFCs which were included for the sake of completion.
 These are distributed as permitted by [IETF Trust License 4–Section 3.c.i][IETF4].

 [actix]: https://crates.io/crates/actix-web
 [example folder]: examples/